Wednesday, December 3, 2025

 III.
 The Ethical Tightrope

-Poynter’s recent survey found that 70% of readers distrust news flagged as AI-generated, yet paradoxically 60% believe algorithms could improve fact-checking speed.¹⁷ This split captures a journalism crisis: the tools designed to bolster truth can just as easily erode it.
+Poynter’s recent survey captured the public’s split-screen view of this technology.
+About 70% of readers said they distrust news that is labeled as AI-generated, yet 60% also believe algorithms could make fact-checking faster and more thorough.¹⁷ In one chart, you can see the central dilemma of modern journalism: the tools designed to bolster truth can just as easily erode it.

 IV.
 McClatchy’s Localization Gamble